LeoLeiva/fapro-with-fastapi-prueba-tecnica/README.md

 ## Testing

-Running `pytest` on the main directory runs unit and bdd tests.
+Running `pytest` on the main directory runs tests.

     pytest